21MetcalfJ/2024Precincts/states/Oregon/README.md

 # Methodology

-This data contains results for U.S. President, and was collected by @OregonMapGuy on Twitter/X.
+This data was collected by @OregonMapGuy on Twitter/X. It contains results for the following races:
+-U.S. President
+-U.S. House
+-Secretary of State
+-State Treasurer
+-Attorney General